tournepivoine/shinpokered-fr/README.md

   - The jingle for finding a hidden item will no longer be skipped during an audio fadeout
   - Fixed ball toss sfx not resetting the pitch envelope settings
   - Added protection against oak's lab music cutting a channel off
+  - Removed restore sfx from the AI x-accuracy item
+  - Added the restore sfx to all AI hp-recovery items

 - Misc. fixes